Eagle Ford shale production

 Production per rig

-From 2011 to 2014, rig counts in the Eagle Ford Shale haven’t changed significantly.
-There were ~268 in operation in October 2011 and there are currently 295 rigs.
-However, there has been a shift from predominantly natural gas-directed rigs to liquids-directed rigs.
-Natural gas rigs accounted for 43% of the total in 2011.
-Now, they’re down to ~7%.
+However, there has been a shift from predominantly natural gas–directed rigs to liquids-directed rigs.
+Natural gas rigs accounted for 56% of the total Eagle Ford rigs in March 2011.
+Now, they’re down to 12%.

-In the concluding part of this series, we’ll look at natural gas liquids production in the US.
+In the next part of this series, we’ll look at natural gas liquids production in the Utica Shale.